Motorcycles, motorcycle accessories, motorcycle clothing, helmets, reviews and more!

 Dunlop D606

-That was news to me, as only the TW301 and TW302 pair are listed on the Bridgestone website.
-He said the TW301 and TW302 pair are more off-road oriented?
-Perhaps someone can confirm this, but I did see it with my own eyes and heard it from the source.
+That was news to me, as only the TW301 and TW302 pair are featured on the Bridgestone website; you have to search to find the other 38 Trail Wings (here).
+He said the TW301 and TW302 pair are 50/50 on/off road tires.

 IRC BR-99 Battle Rally Rear Tire